 Don't be surprised if the nursery tells you your baby has been happy and content all day only for you to be faced with an evening of tears and tantrums when you get home.
 Playing and exploring a new environment is hard work and your baby or young child will probably feel tired at the end of the day.
 They might like some quiet, restful time with you when they get home.

 When your baby or toddler goes to nursery, it may be emotional for both of you as your child may have spent most of their time exclusively with you.
-However you and your child feel about starting nursery, it’s ok.
+However you and your child feel about starting nursery, it’s okay.
 Be assured that things will settle down and you will both adjust to this new chapter together.
 Very soon, you should feel benefits for you both outweigh any worries or nervousness you felt at the start.

 Extra Resources